Museums and galleries that make you feel good

 Towner Eastbourne

 The vibrant façade of Towner Eastbourne can brighten up the skyline (or your mood) on the gloomiest of days and makes the gallery particularly inviting.
 Plus, it makes a great backdrop for selfies.
-The dynamic exhibition programme includes diverse and exciting contemporary artists.
-And don't miss the latest Turner Prize exhibition, where you can see 2023's winning installation by Jesse Darling, plus the three shortlisted artists.
+The dynamic exhibition programme includes diverse and exciting contemporary artists – with over 100 works that explore experiences that are beyond words featuring in the current show Drawing the Unspeakable.

 Charleston

 Hop on the bus from Eastbourne to Charleston in Firle and discover a stunning 17th-century farmhouse converted into a home, studio and stomping ground for the influential Bloomsbury Group.
 Each room is covered in artworks and artefacts that reveal the rich lives and creativity of the people who lived and visited here.
-You're guaranteed to leave feeling inspired, and maybe a bit envious.
+You're guaranteed to leave feeling inspired.

 Dovecot Studios

 See artists at work in a leading tapestry studio while discovering innovative contemporary artists at Dovecot Studios in the heart of Edinburgh's Old Town.
-Housed in a renovated Victorian baths, Dovecot offers an incredible exhibitions and events programme for anyone interested in making and creativity.
+Housed in a renovated Victorian baths, Dovecot Studios offers an incredible exhibitions and events programme for anyone interested in making and creativity – with The Scottish Colourists: Radical Perspectives, which puts the Scottish Colourists in the context of their European contemporaries, a current highlight.

 The more you see, the more we do.